pranab-dey/EmailSender/README.md

 - run `docker ps` and check all the services are up and running
 - run `docker exec -it container_name sh` to enter into the app container. [change container_name with appropiate container name found from command]

+### Setup sender email

+- taking Gmail as an example.
+Sender email should have two factor authentication enabled.
+Go to gmail sender account settings, under security, generate custom app password and copy and paste to environment variable.

+- No need to use actual password. otherwise email would be counted as spams.